okfn/opendefinition/source/open-definition-2.1-dev.markdown

 The **work** *must* be in the **public domain** or provided under an open **license** (as defined in Section 2).
-Any additional terms accompanying the work (such as a terms of use, or patents held by the licensor) *must not* contradict the terms of the license.
+Any additional terms accompanying the work (such as a terms of use, or patents held by the licensor) *must not* contradict the work's public domain status or terms of the license.

 ### 1.2 Access